 This is my first published short article on WordMagic – from 2001Read Article

 The 20th Century writer, George Orwell wrote, in effect, that politics corrupts language and language, once corrupted, has corrupting real-world influences.
-He also said that He also said, “One ought to recognize that the present political chaos is connected with the decay of language, and that one can probably bring about some improvement by starting at the verbal end..”
+He also said that, “One ought to recognize that the present political chaos is connected with the decay of language, and that one can probably bring about some improvement by starting at the verbal end..”
 This article, published as a blog, is actually the beginning of a proposal I wrote for a book that is, at present, not yet finished.Read Article

 In the mid-90s, I wrote one of the culminating chapters in my faerieography called, ‘Open Heart Synchrony.’
 In it, I describe a vision I had of the beauty we could collectively create by upgrading the English language to a level at which our speaking is as nurturing and resonant with Earth harmonies as bird songs and cricket choirs.
 Only later did I learn (at 13moon.com) that the Mayans had “….an exquisite language which incorporates the songs of the birds.
 The characteristic dynamic of Zuyua Mayan language is that its words are invertable, for example “y’ak” means “language” and “k’ay” means “song”.
 The Mayan word for flower, “l’ol” literally means vibration and consciousness.”